Page Mandarins with Chèvre & Cracked Pink Peppercorns

 - Salt and pepper

 Using a sharp knife, cut the skin off the mandarins.
-First, slice off the stem end and the opposite end to create a stable surface to lay the mandarin on your cutting board.
-Slice the mandarin peel off and remove the white pith.
+First, slice off the stem end and the opposite end to create a stable surface for the mandarin on your cutting board.
+Slice the peel off and remove the white pith.
 Slice the mandarins in quarters, then slice off the center of each quarter segment to remove any pith.

 Chèvre Sauce & Peppercorns